Parenting time (formerly access)

 - Any familial relationship between the child and each person who is party to the application

-How do you start an application for child access?
+How do you start an application for parenting time or contact?

 Step 1: Prepare your court application form